 Boron is a very small town located in the state of California.
 With a population of 2,086 people and just one neighborhood, Boron is the 662nd largest community in California.

-Boron is a blue-collar town, with 35.95% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Boron is generally considered to be a blue-collar town.
+35.95% of the Boron workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Boron is a town of service providers, construction workers and builders, and professionals.
 There are especially a lot of people living in Boron who work in food service (12.09%), healthcare suport services (9.80%), and the sciences (8.50%).

 And if you like science, one thing you'll find is that Boron has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.